Follow Us

 Identifying Negative Thoughts and Beliefs

-Often, trauma symptoms don’t occur only due to the events we experience, but also, due to the event deeply affecting the beliefs that we hold about ourselves, others, and the world.
+Often, trauma symptoms don’t occur only due to the events we experience but also due to the event deeply affecting the beliefs that we hold about ourselves, others, and the world.

 For instance, consider two individuals involved in the same car accident: